piukhq/midas/docs/design.md

 For a range of reasons including:

-* code-generation for static clients
+* Code-generation for static clients
 * Better data types
 * Performance
 * Schema evolution processes